jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 incidents.
-There is very little we can say about this Action variety that we havent said before29 as its lead has been quite stable over the years.We can also observe the same phenomena in Ransomware that we saw in breaches.
-It is overall lower than last year, being present in 12% of incidents, but when you combine it with Extortion, we hit a similar ratio to last years 15% of Ramstortion.30Figure 17 showcases the Action vectors in breaches, and the results are in line with what we have been discussing in the Introduction and Actors sections.
+There is very little we can say about this Action variety that we havent said before29 as its lead has been quite stable over the years.
+We can also observe the same
+phenomena in Ransomware that we saw in breaches.
+It is overall lower than last year, being present in 12% of incidents, but when you combine it with Extortion, we hit a similar ratio to last years 15% of Ramstortion.30
+Figure 17 showcases the Action vectors in breaches, and the results are in line with what we have been discussing in the Introduction and Actors sections.